timmcginley/41936/Subjects/Materials/index.md

 #### D Consultant Report

+Part D is finalisation of part C with an important component that all the information should be well integrated at the "big team" level.

 Part D report for Material should be organised with respect to the topics / elements of the DGNB lite used in the course (LCA documentation is part of the Environmental Theme and should be accounted for there).
 The following aspects and issues should be addressed in the report (deliverables):

 * Goals for DGNB certification and discussion on decision process and value of the criteria chosen to reach the intended certification level.